 Don’t have time to read the whole guide?
 These are the all-around best bets for the best snorkel set and the best full face snorkel mask.

 Cressi Palau Snorkel Set

 This snorkel set features a dry-top snorkel, provides an excellent field of view, and includes open-heel short blade fins for easy movement.

 |Best full-face snorkel

-This full-face snorkel is our pick thanks to its fog-resistant design, dry snorkel functionality, and GoPro mount.
+This full-face snorkel is our pick thanks to its fog-resistant design, improved air intake system, and chin camera mount.